workdojos/Dojos-Fresh-Hugo-Theme/content/4x4s/learning.md

 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo
+description: Making open-source more accessible.

 ---
 <figure>
     <img src='/uploads/curriculum.jpg' style="width: 90%;height: 90%;padding: 3px; box-shadow: 0 3px 5px rgba(0,0,0,.3);border-radius: 25px;overflow: hidden;border: none;" align="middle"; alt='alt'; alt='student in hoody with laptop';/>
     <figcaption>In the pursuit of knowledge.
 AI-generated content from OpenAI's latest: <a href="https://openai.com/blog/chatgpt/" >ChatGPT</a>.</figcaption>
+description: Making open-source more accessible.

 </figure>

 <p>
 As a 4x4 business owner, it is important to have a strong understanding of the off-road vehicle industry.
 This includes knowledge of different models, brands, and features of 4x4 vehicles, as well as the mechanics and maintenance involved in keeping them running smoothly.
 It is also important to have strong business skills, including financial management, marketing, and customer service.